 Sanmar to deliver the 5th Robert Allan design tugboat to Italian operator

 Sanmar Shipyards will deliver the second very high performance ASD RAstar 2800 tug, designed with a sponsoned hull form, to long-established Italian operator Rimorchiatori Napoletani S.R.L. in May 2021.
-She will be the exact sister of BAIA delivered back in May 2020 to Napoli by Sanmar’s own delivery crew.
+She will be the exact sister of BAIA delivered back in May 2020 to Napoli by Sanmar’s own delivery crew, according to the company's release.

 Sanmar has previously delivered two 50 tonnes BP RAmparts 2200, one 75 tonnes BP RAmparts 2400SX and another 80 tonnes BP RAstar 2800 to Rimorchiatori Napoletani fleet.